deavmi/homepage/content/blog/looking_towards_2025.md

 it tries to rear its head but I am getting better at controlling it.

 How did I stary controlling it?
 I don't have some cookie cutter _buy me a book_ answer to this actually.
-What I realised was that I was _scared of the endavour_ at hand.
-So, for the example of my compiler project: "I was scared that I wouldn't abe able to take on such a huge task of writing a compiler from scratch entirely".
+What I realised was that I was _scared of the endevour_ at hand.
+So, for the example of my compiler project: "I was scared that I wouldn't be able to take on such a huge task of writing a compiler from scratch entirely".
 So in my case it was being scared of an academic hurdle of sorts.
 However, I had experience in writing a basic one already from my second year of computer science - so what gives?
 I clearly could have laid the basic foundation for the